devangs581-gif/Movie-Reservation-System/README.md

 3. `POST /api/showtimes` as admin → schedule a showtime for that movie
 4. `POST /api/reservations` as a user → book seats

-## License

-This project is licensed under the MIT License with an Attribution Clause — see the [LICENSE](LICENSE) file for details.